 - 60 ml (1/4 cup) fresh lemon juice

-- Zest of 2 lemons
+- Zest of 3 lemons

-- 190 grams (1 and 1/2 cups) icing or powdered sugar
+- 250 grams (2 cups) icing or powdered sugar, sifted

-- 2–3 tablespoons fresh lemon juice
+- 3 tablespoons fresh lemon juice

-- Grease bundt cake tin really well with butter.
+- Grease a 10-12 cup capacity bundt cake tin really well with butter.
+If you’ve had bundt cakes stick in the past, you can also dust your cake pan with a little extra flour.
 Preheat the oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.

 - In a separate bowl, sift the plain flour, baking powder and baking soda and lightly whisk.
 Add the dry ingredients to the wet, along with the lemon juice and lemon zest and gently fold with a spatula.
 Add milk and fold until mixture is completely combined and smooth.
-It will be quite thick – this is fine.

 - Pour cake batter into your prepared bundt pan and bake for approximately 40-45 minutes or until a skewer inserted into the middle of the cake comes out clean.
 Leave the cake to cool for about 15 minutes before running a knife around the edges and carefully removing the cake from the bundt pan and transferring to a wire rack to cool completely.

 - Meanwhile, make the lemon glaze.
 Combine the butter, sugar, lemon juice and milk and mix until smooth using a fork or whisk until smooth.
 Pour glaze over cooled cake.
 Scatter over extra lemon zest.